-An interesting map of Dartmouth, circa 1950 (1955 at least I would think, since the bridge is shown).
+An interesting map of Dartmouth from around 1950.
 It’s quite detailed – in many cases aspirational.

 Check out the subdivision plan for what is now Mic Mac Mall – below the modern grid they had once hoped to construct, you can see the makeup of “The Avenue” quite clearly, a rarity for maps of the Dartmouth area.